Ergonomic Setup Guide for Petite Office Workers

 Desk and Keyboard Height

 With your shoulders relaxed and elbows at your sides, your forearms should be parallel to the floor.
 The keyboard should be positioned at a height where your wrists can remain straight while typing.
 For many petite users, a standard-height desk is simply too tall.
+The table below provides a starting point for finding your ideal setup.

 This is where an under-desk keyboard tray becomes an indispensable tool.
 It allows you to position your keyboard and mouse lower than the main desk surface, achieving the correct arm posture without having to raise your chair to an uncomfortable height.

 An under-desk keyboard tray allows for optimal typing height and posture.
+Note the 90-degree elbow angle and straight wrists.

 The Sit-Stand Solution